ptmclean/cfn-nested/README.md

 constructor(bucketName: string, templateFilename: string, stackName: string, silent = false: bool)
 ```
 #### Parameters
-**bucketName**: Nested cloudformation templates are packaged into intermediate templated that must be stored in a bucket.
+**bucketName**: Nested cloudformation templates are packaged into intermediate templates that must be stored in a bucket.
 This is the bucket name to use.
 The bucket does not need to exist prior to class instantiation.
 If the bucket does not exist it will be created on the the call of package.

 **templateFilename**: The location of the base cloudformation template to use for this nested stack.